PyMySQL/mysqlclient/README.md

 You may need to install the Python and MySQL development headers and libraries like so:

-* `sudo apt-get install python-dev libmysqlclient-dev`  # Debian / Ubuntu
+* `sudo apt-get install python-dev default-libmysqlclient-dev`  # Debian / Ubuntu
 * `sudo yum install python-devel mysql-devel`  # Red Hat / CentOS
 * `brew install mysql-connector-c`  # macOS (Homebrew)  (Currently, it has bug.
 See below)

 On Windows, there are binary wheels you can install without MySQLConnector/C or MSVC.

 #### Note on Python 3 : if you are using python3 then you need to install python3-dev using the following command :